 It’s a good idea to go through all of your belongings, room by room, and work out how much it would cost to replace everything - you might be surprised!
 In fact in 2020, the average renters’ contents we insured was $46,000 and our average home owner contents cover was $82,000.

-Here’s a handy online calculator to help you work out how much stuff you have.
-We've even listed the average costs of regular household items to help get you started.
+Here’s a handy online calculator, provided by 'Sum Insured Pty Ltd', to help you work out how much stuff you have and what cover you need.

 3. I don’t own much stuff so why do I need insurance?